Pierre-Lannoy/WeatherFlux/CONFIG.md

 * in the host-mounted `/usr/share/weatherflux/config`volume, if ran in Docker;
 * in the `./vendor/weatherflux/weatherflux/` directory if ran as standalone tool.

-You don't have to restart WeatherFlux when modifying its settings: the configuration file is automatically reloaded every 2 minutes by default.
+In most cases, you will not have to restart WeatherFlux when modifying its settings: the configuration file is automatically reloaded every 2 minutes by default.
 If you want to modify this interval, please read [Environment Variables](#environment-variables) section.

 > 💡 If you simply set the 4 `influxb` parameters in this file, all WeatherFlow messages will be sent to your InfluxDB instance with maximum level/fields details - without you having to specify anything additional.

+## Settings

+*- coming soon-*

 ## Environment variables